Table of Contents

 3. Dark Reader: Eye Saver for the Digital Age

-Problem Solved: 3AM coding sessions shouldn’t feel like staring into a flashlight.
+You’ve solved the problem: Cracking code at 3AM shouldn’t feel like staring into a flashlight!.

-Unlike basic dark mode extensions, Dark Reader uses AI-driven color inversion that preserves contrast while eliminating glare.
-My designer’s retinas thanked me after I:
+Unlike the basic dark mode plug-ins, Dark Reader uses an AI-driven inversion of color to preserve contrast but eliminate glare.
+My designer’s retinas thanked me when I:

-• Created a “Midnight Coder” profile with sepia filter (reduces blue light).
+• generated a “Midnight Coder” profile with sepia filter (blue light reduction).

-• Whitelisted Google Docs but forced dark mode on Jira/Confluence.
+• whitelisted Google Docs but forced dark in Jira/Confluence.

 Battery Bonus: On my Dell XPS OLED, Dark Reader extends battery life by 22% during flights.